isaaclriddle/youcanbeginagain/pages/terms.md

 <span style="color: #d44d7a;">**Gender-Questioning:**</span> a person who is questioning or otherwise unsure of whether or not they identify with the sex that they were coercively assigned at birth.

-<span style="color: #d44d7a;">**Gender Exploration:**</span> the process of learning about your gender identity through things including but not limited to appearance, presentation (in real life or online), “trying out” societal norms and visual indicators of gender and sex, etc. This is a process of self-discovery, and is not limited solely to those who are gender-questioning, transgender, or gender-diverse.
+<span style="color: #d44d7a;">**Gender Exploration:**</span> the process of learning about your gender identity through things including but not limited to appearance, presentation (in real life or online), “trying out” societal norms and visual indicators of gender and sex, etc.

+<span style="color: #d44d7a;">**Gender Performance:**</span> as spearheaded by Judith Butler in *Gender Trouble*, it is the act of staging, acting-out, and accomplishing (or attempting to accomplish) a concept, ideal, story, or belief of what a gender "should" look and act like based on hegemonic, cissexist, and misogynistic matrices of power.
+These performances are policed legislatively and socially.

 **Video Games and Performance**